cameronmclean/pattern_mining/Notes for workshop facilitation.md

 >Normally we design experiments informally, and specify them in lab books or
 >loose notes.
 We need capabilities to assist scientists in identifying
 >resources, specifying, maintaining, and sharing experimental design.
 The
->capability to navigate and mange the process would be great.
+>capability to navigate and manage the process would be great.

 ######Chin, G., Schuchardt, K., Myers, J., & Gracio, D. (2000).
 Participatory workflow analysis: Unveiling scientific research processes with scientists.